Henry Harrison Culver

 Culver Military Academy "wo uld compare most favorably with the cadets at the United States Military Academy."

-aimlessly spent, the school in 1902 started its summer naval school.
-Through the efforts of the Indiana delegation in congress, a law was passed
+summer aimlessly spent, the school in 1902 started its summer naval school.
+Through the efforts of the Indiana delegation in congress, a law was

-authorizing the loan to the academy of man-of-war cutters for the practical instruction of cadets, in a course of boat drills similar to those given to
+passed authorizing the loan to the academy of man-of-war cutters for the practical instruction of cadets, in a course of boat drills similar to those

 The naval course, with its wholesome, open-air exercises, its picturesqueness, and its touch of romance, has proved an ideal solution of the summer